 Although the AJCC system defines the extent of liver cancer in some detail, it does not consider liver function.
 Several other staging systems include both of these factors.

-Cancers that have spread throughout most of the liver or have spread to other organs are called advanced.
+- Cancers that have spread outside the liver to lymph nodes or other organs are called metastatic or advanced.

-Because people with liver cancer often have livers that don’t work well because of cirrhosis, doctors treating liver cancer want to know how well the liver is working.
+Because people with liver cancer often have livers that don’t work well because of cirrhosis, the doctors treating your liver cancer will need to know how well the rest of your liver is working.
 They use a system called the Child-Pugh score, which measures several different substances in the blood, fluid in the belly, and brain function to do this.